-- First-Team All-American
+- · First-Team All-American

 - Three-Time All-Big Eight Performer

-- Set 16 Colorado and 8 Big Eight Conference Records
+- · Set 16 Colorado & 8 Big Eight Conference Records

-- Six-year National Basketball Association Veteran
+- · Six-year NBA Veteran

 - Retired Number (No. 22)

-In exiting CU following his senior year with all the scoring records and as the runner-up in all the rebounding marks, some three-plus decades later Cliff Meely still holds the mark for single game (47), season (729) scoring, and is third in career points (1,940) and second in rebounds (971).
-His name remains either at or near the top in over a dozen statistical categories, and he still owns the two top single season scoring averages in CU history: 28.0 as a senior in 1970-71 and 23.8 as a sophomore in 1968-69.
+In exiting CU following his senior year with all the scoring records and as the runner-up in all the rebounding marks, some three-plus decades later Cliff Meely still holds the mark for single game (47), season (729) scoring, and is third in over a dozen statistical categories, and he still owns the two top single season scoring averages in CU history: 28.0 as a senior in 1970-71 and 23.8 as a sophomore in 1968-69.
 The 12.1 rebounds per game average for his career remains one of the top numbers ever posted collegiately.

 Meely led Colorado to the Big Eight title in 1968-69, as the Buffaloes were 21-7 with a 10-4 mark in league play.
 A three-time All-Big Eight team member, he earned first-team All-America honors as a senior, and set 16 school and eight conference records during his career.
 Additionally, Meely's 24.3 points per game scoring average is still a school record.
-Meely was a leader on the Buffs' last Big Eight Conference title team.
-Overall, the Buffs won 49 games during his time on the CU campus under late coach Russell "Sox" Walseth, the fourth most over any three-year span in CU history, with his jersey number (20) just one of two retired in CU annals.
+Meely was a leader on the Buffs' last Big Eight Conference title team, Overall, the Buffs won 49 games during his time on the CU campus under late coach Russell "Sox" Walseth, the fourth most over any three-year span in CU history, with • Drafted by Three Professional Leagues (NFL, his jersey number (20) just one of two retired in CU annals.
 Meely went on to play six seasons in the National Basketball Association with the Houston Rockets and Los Angeles Lakers.

-In 1995-96, Meely was named to the Associated Press' all-time Big Eight Conference Basketball first team.
+In 1995-96, Meely was named to the Associated Press' all-time Big Eight Conference Basketball as selected by The Sporting News and a Playboy first team.
 Along with Meely, the-late Wayman Tisdale (Oklahoma), Danny Manning (Kansas) Jo Jo White (Kansas State), and Rolando Blackman (Kansas State) were named to the team.
-In addition the conference honor, Meely also earned the NCAA's Silver Anniversary Award presented to six former collegiate athletes who have gained recognition or done great work in their postgraduate careers.
+In addition the conference honor.
+Meely also earned the NCAA's Silver Anniversary Award presented to six former collegiate athletes who have gained recognition or done great work in their postgraduate careers.